-The performance increase by incorporating demand uncertainty is not very significant.
+The performance improvement by incorporating demand uncertainty is not very significant.
 The reason may be that demand variations at the incident situation have a limited impact on the optimal path shares.
 Notice that the demand during an incident is already very high for the system (due to the reduced supply level).
-The path recommendation patterns at nominal and worst-case demand may not be so different as they are both high demand for the system.
+Hence, the path recommendation patterns under nominal and worst-case demand may be similar.
 However, the methodology presented in this study provides a general way to deal with PT demand uncertainty.
-It can be used for other operations control, optimization, planning, or recommendation tasks.
+It can be used for other operations control, optimization, planning, or recommendation applications.

-Though we discussed the potential model extension with rolling horizon and incident duration uncertainty, we did not implement these extensions in the case study due to the complexity in updating inputs at the simulation environment.
-Incorporating real-time information as an adaptive RO would generally increase the model's performance \citep{bertsimas2011theory}.
-This can be done for future related models with easily adjustable inputs.